+Design and Procedure.
 The experiment consisted of two phases, a training phase and a testing phase.
-The purpose of the training phase was to assure that the observers could reliably accurately identify which path shape they were viewing in the upright condition.
+The purpose of the training phase was to ensure that the observers could with reliable accuracy identify which path shape they were viewing in the upright condition.
 Before the training phase, the observers were shown the five path shapes in the upright condition, and were allowed to view them as many times as they wanted.
-Once they felt comfortable with the differences, they moved onto the Training Phase of the experiment.
+Once they felt comfortable with the differences, they moved into the training phase of the experiment.
 In this phase, observers were presented with blocks of 25 trials each (the 5 path shapes each shown 5 times).
-The task of the observers was to identify which path they just viewed (A,B,C,D,or E).
-After each identification, they were given feedback about their performance.
+The task of the observers was to identify which path they had just viewed: A, B, C, D, or E. After each identification, they were given feedback on their performance.
 If they were incorrect, they were told which display had been presented to them.
-After each block the observers were told what their accuracy was for that block.
-If the criterion for accuracy was not reached, then the observers performed another training block.
-The criterion for the training phase was an accuracy of 80% or better for each path shape (80% accuracy for asymmetric path, 80% accuracy for bimodal path, etc), for two blocks in a row.
+After each block, the observers were told what their accuracy was for that block.
+If the criterion for accuracy was not reached, the observers performed another training block.
+The criterion for the training phase was an accuracy of 80% or better for each path shape (80% accuracy for asymmetric path, 80% accuracy for bimodal path, etc.), for 2 blocks in a row.
 Once the criterion was achieved, the testing phase of the experiment began.
 In this phase, the same path shapes were presented to the observers in 6 blocks of 25 trials each.
 However, the events were shown in the depth orientation, so that the image size of the circle changed according to its distance from the observer as it traveled back and forth across the screen.
-The task of the observer was the same as during the training phase: identify which path shape was shown in depth.
+The task of the observer was the same as during the training phase: to identify which path shape was shown in depth.
 During the testing phase observers were not given feedback about their performance.